Calsign/APDE/README.md

  - "Run" button compiles and launches the sketch (you must enable "Install from Unknown Sources", see below)
  - Multiple files (tabs)
- - Multiple sketches accessible from the "sketchbook"
+ - Multiple sketches accessible from the "Sketchbook"
  - Internal Android Manifest file configuration (sketch permissions, orientation lock, etc.)
  - Add files to sketch's "data" folder
  - A set of examples